River Terrace Medallions Telling the History of

 River Terrace History

 River Terrace opened formally in September 1937, with the completion of the first 12 of 600 planned units.
-At the time, segregation ruled most aspects of life in Washington, and the project’s developers restricted these moderately priced homes to whites only.
+At the time, segregation ruled most aspects of life in Washington, and the project’s developers restricted these moderately priced homes to whites.

 They touted River Terrace as conveniently located near public transportation and only a quick trip away from downtown, and they promised a shopping center, playgrounds, and other amenities.